vfig/newbridge/readme.txt

 will have to install a Thief Gold subtitle pack.
 An English subtitle pack can be found at http://www.ttlg.com/forums/showthread.php?t=144354

-Texts and subtitles for this mission are available in English, German, and Italian.
+Texts and subtitles for this mission are available in English, French, German, Italian, and Russian.
 The 'language' setting in INSTALL.CFG sets the languages used by the game.
 By default this is set to the language that your version of Thief uses.
 If you prefer to have text and subtitles in a different language where available, you must edit INSTALL.CFG, and add your preferred language at the start of the setting, followed by a '+'.

 For example, if you are playing the English version of Thief, but would